Bay Raitt

+Bay Leaf Raitt is an American artist, 3D graphic novelist, animator and video game developer.
+He was the Creature Facial Lead for Gollum in the Lord of the Rings movie trilogy and worked at Valve Software for 9 years.

+Career

-Bay Leaf Raitt is an American digital modeler and animator.
-He has worked for Image Comics, providing computer-image modeling for Steve Oliff to use with "Spawn", "The Pitt", and "The Maxx".
+Raitt worked for Image Comics, providing computer-image coloring for Steve Oliff to use with "Spawn", "The Pitt", and "The Maxx".
 He later worked at Protozoa, providing 3D animation computer effects.

 In 1999 Raitt emigrated to New Zealand to work for Weta Digital.
 In that post he was responsible for creating the computer-generated face for Gollum in The Lord of the Rings.
-In video games, he is a modeler, animator, and level designer for the videogame Squeezils.

-Raitt and his colleagues, Richard Baneham, Eric Saindon, and Ken McGaugh, won the Visual Effects Society Award for Best Character Animation in a Live Action Motion Picture for their work on The Lord of the Rings.
+Raitt and his colleagues Richard Baneham, Eric Saindon and Ken McGaugh won the Visual Effects Society Award for Best Character Animation in a Live Action Motion Picture for their work on The Lord of the Rings.